pirocorp/Reconnaissance-Fundamentals/06. Introduction to Metasploit/README.md

 ## Modules

 As mentioned, Metasploit **modules** are prepared scripts with specific purposes and corresponding functions already developed and tested in the wild.
 The **exploit** category consists of so-called proof-of-concept (**POCs**) that can exploit existing vulnerabilities largely automatedly.
 Many people often think that the exploit's failure disproves the existence of the suspected vulnerability.
 However, this is only proof that the Metasploit exploit does not work and that the vulnerability does not exist.
 This is because many exploits require customization according to the target hosts to make the exploit work.
-Therefore, automated tools such as the Metasploit framework should only be considered a support tool and not a substitute for our manual skills.
+Therefore, automated tools such as the Metasploit framework should only be considered a support tool, not a substitute for our manual skills.

 Once in the `msfconsole`, we can select from an extensive list containing all the available Metasploit modules.
 Each of them is structured into folders, which will look like this: